atharva-p/guides/Computer Networks.md

 2. you're a host and you want to send a packet on a different network - target ip address is that of a router (because you need the physical address of the router also)
 3. you're a router and you want to send a packet to a host on the same network - target ip address of the arp packet is the destination ip address in the ip datagram
 4. you're a router and you want to send a packet to a host on a different network - target ip address is the ip address of a router

+# Reverse address resolution protocol (rarp)

+physical address ----> logical address.

+to create an IP datagram, host needs to know it's own IP address.

+same packet as arp, only difference between for request the value is 3 and reply the value is 4.

+1. rarp request is broadcast on the local network
+2. another device on the network with knowledge of all the IP addresses will response with a rarp reply.
+3. requesting machine must run rarp client, responding will run rarp server.